 Symptoms MenoFriend® Provides Most Relief From

-MenoFriend® is an acclaimed plant-based formula of botanicals, phytoestrogens, minerals and vitamins that regulates your hormones to relieve symptoms of menopause.
+MenoFriend® is an award-winning, plant-based formula of botanicals, phytoestrogens, minerals and vitamins that regulates your hormones to relieve symptoms of menopause.
 MenoFriend® is a natural alternative to HRT but can also be taken alongside HRT.

 Learn more about MenoFriend here.